shib1111111/MovieMaven/README.md

-# streamlit_new
+# movie details
-This is a Python code for a movie recommendation system that recommends similar movies based on a user's input of their favorite movie.
-The code uses IMDbPY library to search for the movie entered by the user and retrieves its details and ratings.
-It then saves the movie data and ratings to CSV files, loads the dataset, and creates a user-item matrix by pivoting the data.
-The user-item matrix is converted to a sparse matrix and trained using the nearest neighbors algorithm.
-Finally, the code recommends similar movies based on the trained model and displays them using Streamlit. the link for this app to host or use is "https://shib1111111-streamlit-new-app-6tzrnc.streamlit.app/"
+This app is a movie details search engine built using Python and Streamlit.
+It allows users to enter a movie title and retrieve information such as the movie's rating, year, plot, top 10 cast members, and top 5 recommendations.
+The app uses the IMDb module to search for and retrieve movie details, and it displays the results in a visually appealing format using Streamlit's built-in layout functions and custom CSS styling. the link for this app to host or use is "https://shib1111111-streamlit-new-app-6tzrnc.streamlit.app/"